Mobility, Stability and Flexibility in Yoga Asana

 THE CONS OF FOCUSING ON MOBILITY

-Well, you don’t move as deep into your range of motion as you would when you’re trying to be flexible.
-You’re not trying to go into your end range of motion.
-You’re staying mid-range and strengthening the mid-range, so your action doesn’t look like those hyper bendy/hyper flexible people on social media.
-So, if you’re a yoga teacher and you want to grow your social following, you might think that if you don’t have super bendy pictures that it won’t be as appealing to your followers.
-This could be a legit concern for some teachers.
+Realistically, you won’t move as deep into your range of motion as you would when you’re trying to be flexible.
+You’re just not trying to move into your end range of motion.
+Instead, you’re staying mid-range and strengthening the mid-range, so your action doesn’t look like those hyper bendy/hyper flexible people on social media.

 If you or someone you know is experiencing something like low back pain or some sort of achy feeling, sometimes it can be temporarily alleviated through deep stretching.
-If you focus on strengthening your mobility, you might not feel the pain dissipate as fast because it takes time.
-You’re building a foundation, so it could take months or years to regain control over the muscles around that area.
+If you focus on strengthening your mobility, you unfortunately might not feel the pain dissipate quickly because it takes time.
+Instead, you’re building a foundation, so it could take months or years to regain control over the muscles around that area.

-Now that you have this basic understanding of what flexibility and mobility is, here’s a couple of exercises you can apply to your yoga practice today.
+By now, you might have a basic understanding of what flexibility and mobility is.
+So, here’s a couple of exercises you can apply to your yoga practice today.

 LOW LUNGE W/ MOBILITY